Friday, January 14, 2022

 Living with a skin condition is not only an uncomfortable, and often painful experience, it can also be devastating to your self-esteem and can even change the way you live your life.
 You may avoid certain activities such as swimming or stay away from people because you are afraid that they will wrongly think your skin condition is contagious.

 Unfortunately, this leaves people who suffer from skin conditions vulnerable to being cheated into buying ineffective or overpriced treatments, in a bid to live a more ‘normal’ life.

 As a perfect example, it was revealed by the Daily Mail recently that certain high street chemists were recently exposed for charging £300 for a skin cream that should have only cost £12.
-In fact, many patients suffering from these debilitating skin conditions are being denied treatment because of the massive expense for traditional ointments that contain sulphur, dissolved aspirin or coal tar, in aqueous cream (a paraffin oil base used for dry skin).
+Many patients suffering from these debilitating skin conditions are being denied treatment because of the massive expense of traditional ointments that contain sulphur, dissolved aspirin or coal tar, in aqueous cream (a paraffin oil base used for dry skin).